-(b) the Athletes or other Persons have a strong arguable case that they bear No Fault or Negligence for the anti-doping rule violation(s) asserted, so that any period of Ineligibility that might otherwise be imposed for such a violation is likely to be completely eliminated by application of Article 10.5 or that Article 10.6 applies and the Athletes can demonstrate that the evidence will show that they bear No Significant Fault or Negligence and that they have already been Provisionally Suspended for a period of time that warrants the lifting of the Provisional Suspension pending a final decision of the FEI Tribunal; or participating in a particular Competition or Event shall not qualify as exceptional circumstances for these purposes.
+(b) the Athlete or other Person has a strong arguable case that they bear No Fault or Negligence for the anti-doping rule violation(s) asserted, so that any period of Ineligibility that might otherwise be imposed for such a violation is likely to be completely eliminated by application of Article 10.5 or that Article 10.6 applies and the Athlete can demonstrate that the evidence will show that they bear No Significant Fault or Negligence and that they have already been provisionally suspended for a period of time that warrants the lifting of the Provisional Suspension pending a final decision of the CAS ADD; or

 (c) some other facts exist that make it clearly unfair, in all of the circumstances, to impose a Provisional Suspension prior to a final hearing in accordance with Article 8.
 This ground is to be construed narrowly, and applied only in truly exceptional circumstances.
-For example, the fact that the Provisional Suspension would prevent the Athlete or other Person
+For example, the fact that the Provisional Suspension would prevent the Athlete or other Person participating in a particular Competition or Event shall not qualify as exceptional circumstances.